-For example, they interview injured victims to learn the facts of their case and their medical needs.
-Lawyers can help victims receive immediate medical attention and they can assist in managing their ongoing medical care and treatment.
+For example, they interview you to learn the facts of your case and their medical needs.
+Lawyers can help you receive immediate medical attention, and they can assist in managing your ongoing medical care and treatment.

-When insurance companies are involved, an attorney can file a victim’s personal injury claim with the insurer and negotiate the claim with the applicable insurance adjuster.
+When insurance companies are involved, an attorney can file your personal injury claim with the insurer and negotiate the claim with the applicable insurance adjuster.

-If a person was hurt by an elevator while at work, elevator accident attorneys can help him/her file a workers’ compensation claim.
+If you were hurt by an elevator while at work, elevator accident attorneys can help you file a workers’ compensation claim.
 Workers’ comp benefits include compensation for medical expenses and lost wages.

-Finally, lawyers can file lawsuits in personal injury cases and work to receive favorable verdicts on behalf of their clients.
+Finally, lawyers can file lawsuits in personal injury cases and work to receive favorable verdicts on your behalf.

 What is the benefit of an elevator attorney?

-Lawyers in elevator accident cases help clients maximize their compensation.
+Lawyers in elevator accident cases help you maximize your compensation.

 They know how much a specific case is worth.
-This means they can hold liable parties to pay their fair share of a victim’s damages.
+This means they can hold liable parties to pay their fair share of your damages.

 Experienced attorneys are also skilled in finding hidden value within a case.
-They can then help their clients receive the largest settlement possible.
+They can then help you receive the largest settlement possible.

-Note, too, that a lawyer manages a case from the first moment he/she takes it on.
-This allows injury victims to focus on their health and healing.
+Note, too, that a lawyer manages a case from the first moment they take it on.
+This allows you to focus on your health and healing.

 Most injury attorneys provide free case reviews and case evaluations.
-As a result, injured parties can learn their legal options without spending a dime.
+As a result, you can learn your legal options without spending a dime.

 Also keep in mind that any communications with a lawyer are protected by the attorney-client relationship.
-A lawyer cannot disclose a client’s information without first gaining the client’s consent.
+A lawyer cannot disclose your information without first gaining your consent.

 For additional help…